-Technology is already transforming the entire property sector.
-However it’s not about disruption but more about addressing the inefficiencies and manual processes that exist within the industry.
+Technology is already converting the whole property sector.
+However, it’s not about disruption but more about managing the inefficiencies and manual procedures within the industry.

-Now, FUTURE: PropTech has teamed up with MIPIM UK to launch the inaugural hackathon.
+Nowadays, FUTURE: PropTech has teamed up with MIPIM UK to launch the inaugural Hackathon.
 We quizzed Gary about this:

-Simply put it’s a unique & exciting way to bring together Real Estate professionals such as surveyors, brokers and agents with software developers & technology innovators to create apps and products to improve and enhance the Property sector.
+Simply put, it’s an individual & exciting way to bring together Real Estate experts such as surveyors, brokers and agents with software developers & technology innovators to design apps and products to improve and enhance the Property sector.

-It will be running within the bigger MIPIM UK event so it allow the participants to network with the 3,000+ industry professionals whilst also enjoying the 48 hour hackathon challenge.
+It will be running within the more significant MIPIM UK event, allowing the participants to network with the 3,000+ industry professionals while enjoying the 48-hour hackathon challenge.

-What are your views on the PropTech market?
+What are your ideas on the PropTech market?

-Technology is already transforming the entire property sector.
-However it is not about disruption but more about addressing the inefficiencies and manual processes that exist within the industry.
+Technology is already converting the whole property sector.
+However, it is not about disruption but more about managing the inefficiencies and manual procedures within the industry.

-In the residential sector, this change is being driven by consumer demand.
-As buyers & renters become more digital and their expectations change, companies are being forced to adapt or simply lose market share to companies that have a more customer centric & digital approach.
+In the residential sector, this transformation is driven by consumer needs.
+As buyers & renters become digital and their anticipations alter, companies are forced to adjust or lose market share to businesses that have a better customer-centric & digital system.

-In the commercial sector, it is taking longer for PropTech to cause fundamental changes but we can already see that the large companies are starting to embrace technology and to recognise that it can become a real competitive advantage.
+It is taking longer for PropTech to cause elemental modifications in the commercial sector.
+However, we can already see that the big companies are beginning to welcome technology and recognise that it can become a real competitive benefit.

 What do you think the future of PropTech looks like?

-What’s really exciting about tech is that it applies to the entire property industry.
-Everything from Asset Management, retail, warehousing, offices, construction, housing etc will be affected by PropTech.
+What’s exciting about tech is that it devotes itself to the whole property industry.
+Everything from Asset Management, retail, warehousing, offices, construction, housing Etc., will be impacted by PropTech.

-Also there are a lot more partnerships & acquisitions happening between startups, V.C’s and corporates.
-These partnerships are normally a big win for all the parties involved as it allows large companies to innovate faster & integrate already well developed tech into their business whilst giving the startups additional resources like funding and access to a much larger customer base.
+Also, many more partnerships & acquisitions are occurring between startups, V.C.s and corporates.
+These collaborations usually are a great win for all the parties implicated.
+It allows big businesses to innovate faster & incorporate already well-developed tech into their company whilst delivering the startups extra resources like funding and access to a much more extensive customer base.

-To conclude I would say, we are still at the beginning of this tech revolution.
-London already leads the way as the PropTech capital of Europe and this will continue to be the case as I see more and more PropTech startups emerging every day.
-It’s time for the entire property industry as a whole to start embracing the advantages that it can bring.
+To finalise, I would say we are still at the start of this tech revolution.
+London already leads the path as the PropTech capital of Europe, and this will continue to be the case as I see more and more PropTech startups occurring every day.
+It’s time for the whole property industry to begin adopting the benefits that it can bring.